BiswasJishnu/Vampire-Terminal-Theme/README.md

 ### Install all requirments for customization

 * [Click here](https://github.com/BiswasJishnu/Vampire-Terminal-Theme/releases/download/v0.2/Hack.Regular.Nerd.Font.Complete.ttf ) to download the font .
 This step is   necessary as this font supports glymphs (glymphs are required to display those beautiful icons inside the terminal)
-> The Font can be installed by copying the font files into /Library/Fonts Navigate to the folder where the font is and copy the font file to the Fonts folder with 'cp' command
+> The Font can be installed by copying the font files into /Library/Fonts or by using any Fonts Application eg-Gnome Fonts Navigate to the folder where the font is and copy the font file to the Fonts folder with 'cp' command
 ```html
    cp Hack Regular Nerd Font Complete.ttf /Library/Fonts
 ```
 * Now reload Tilix and apply the Font
+>1.
+Go to Preferences and select your Tilix profile
+>2.
+Select General tab and Enable Custom
+>3.
+Select Hack Nerd Font Regular  from dropdown